ANIO-Official/character-counter/README.md

  1. Clone the repository or Download the ZIP file and extract the files.
  2. Open the file in Visual Studio Code.
  3. Open the Terminal using Ctrl + ~
- 4.  cd into the directory 'characte-counter' in the terminal.
+ 4.  cd into the directory 'character-counter' in the terminal.
  5. Run the project using "npm run dev" in the terminal.
  6. You should see 3 options appear.
 Follow the link for the Local option.
 Such as "http://localhost:5173/"